microsoft/Nova/README.md

 We also implement a SNARK, based on [Spartan](https://eprint.iacr.org/2019/550.pdf), to compress IVC proofs produced by Nova.
 There are two variants, one that does *not* use any preprocessing and another that uses preprocessing of circuits to ensure that the verifier's run time does not depend on the size of the step circuit.

+Prior to compression, the IVC proof is folded with a random instance, which makes the proof zero-knowledge.
+The details of this technique are described in the HyperNova paper.

 ## Supported front-ends
 A front-end is a tool to take a high-level program and turn it into an intermediate representation (e.g., a circuit) that can be used to prove executions of the program on concrete inputs.
 There are three supported ways to write high-level programs in a form that can be proven with Nova.

-1. bellpepper: The native APIs of Nova accept circuits expressed with bellpepper, a Rust toolkit to express circuits.
+1. The native APIs of Nova accept circuits expressed with bellman-style circuits.
 See [minroot.rs](https://github.com/microsoft/Nova/blob/main/examples/minroot.rs) or [sha256.rs](https://github.com/microsoft/Nova/blob/main/benches/sha256.rs) for examples.

 2. Circom: A DSL and a compiler to transform high-level program expressed in its language into a circuit.
 There exist middleware to turn output of circom into a form suitable for proving with Nova.
 See [Nova Scotia](https://github.com/nalinbhardwaj/Nova-Scotia) and [Circom Scotia](https://github.com/lurk-lab/circom-scotia).
 In the future, we will add examples in the Nova repository to use these tools with Nova.

-3. [Lurk](https://github.com/lurk-lab/lurk-rs): A Lisp dialect and a universal circuit to execute programs expressed in Lurk.
-The universal circuit can be proven with Nova.

-In the future, we plan to support [Noir](https://noir-lang.org/), a Rust-like DSL and a compiler to transform those programs into an IR.
-See [this](https://github.com/microsoft/Nova/issues/275) GitHub issue for details.

 ## Tests and examples
 By default, we enable the `asm` feature of an underlying library (which boosts performance by up to 50\%).
 If the library fails to build or run, one can pass `--no-default-features` to `cargo` commands noted below.